Altruan-flows/pyweclapp/src/README.md

     # set the weclappDomain to call to to environment variables:
     os.environ["weclappDomain"] = "yourCompany.weclapp.com"

-#### Spep2
+#### Spep2 SetAuthentication Token
-set the authenticationToken obtainable from weclapp via: your Account -> my settings -> API-Token the token should have the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    # set the authenticationToken obtainable from weclapp via:
+    # your Account -> my settings -> API-Token
+    # the token should have the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-#### SetAuthentication Token
     # set the default token as "Weclapp_AuthenticationToken0" via
     os.environ["Weclapp_AuthenticationToken0"] = yourToken